What is Digital Fashion Communication?

 - Online shopping is trending!
 According to the NetComm Suisse Observatory's Swiss e-Commerce & Digital Consumer Behavior 2017 Report produced by ContactLab, “clothing and fashion items” was the top product category for Swiss shoppers in 2017 with consumers spending on average 654 CHF over the course of the year.
 Yet this is not just a Swiss thing but also a European and global phenomenon.

 - Fashion companies are going digital.
-According to The State of Fashion 2018 Report by McKinsey and the Business of Fashion, 60% of fashion executives say that they will invest in omnichannel integration, e-Commerce and digital marketing in 2018.
+According to The State of Fashion 2020 Report by McKinsey and the Business of Fashion, digital will continue to be a major focus of the fashion industry also for this year.

 - Digital Fashion Communication professionals are in demand.
 In an interview Monica Valseschini, VP of human resources at VF International, which owns the iconic brands Vans, The North Face and Timberland and is established in Ticino, Switzerland, stated that: “As we expand our investment in the digital area, we are also coherently investing in talent acquisition into this field.”
 This is not the only company doing so.
 We analyzed the digital fashion jobs posted on LinkedIn for EU and Switzerland in the period from January to March 2017, and saw that there were over 1’427 open positions in 18 countries across Europe.
 Check out the latest results of our ongoing digital fashion competences research.